Curtin University: Basketball

 As of 2023, Curtin University's basketball teams, the Carnabys, play in the University Basketball League (UBL).

 Soccer

 The men's team of the Curtin University Football Club is based on the main campus.
-The club currently (2023) competes in the Football West State League Division 2.
+The club currently (2026) competes in the Football West State League Division 2.

-The Curtin University FC women's team were one of the inaugural teams in the National Premier Leagues WA Women competition (which commenced in 2020), and is a part of the National Premier Leagues Women's structure.
-The team was previously part of the Women State League Division 1 from (at least) 2012 to 2019.
+The Curtin University FC women's team were one of the inaugural teams in the National Premier Leagues WA Women competition (which commenced in 2020), prior to which they were in the Women State League Division 1.

 Student accommodation

 Curtin University offers on campus accommodation at five separate precincts, managed by UniLodge: Kurrajong Village, Erica Underwood House, Guild House, Vickery House and St Catherine's College.

 Notable people

 Notable alumni

 Notable people who have attended Curtin University include: